-A student practical investigation related to energy and/or food is undertaken in either Unit 3 or in Unit 4, and is assessed in Unit 4, Outcome 3.
-The findings of the investigation are presented in a scientific poster format
+A student-designed scientific investigation involving the generation of primary data related to the production of energy and/or chemicals and/or the analysis or synthesis of organic compounds is undertaken in either Unit 3 or Unit 4, or across both Units 3 and 4, and is assessed in Unit 4 Outcome 3.
+The design, analysis and findings of the investigation are presented in a scientific poster format.